jeffozozo/HistoryOfVideoGames/README.md

 ## Weekly Topics

 ### Week 1: Introduction to Games
-- **Lecture 1.1**: What is a Game? – Definitions, Fun, and Human Nature
-- **Lecture 1.2**: Why Do Humans Play? – Psychology and Anthropology of Play
+- **Lecture 1.1**: What is a Game? – Definitions, Fun, and Human Nature, Why Do Humans Play? – Psychology and Anthropology of Play
     *Class Activity*: Non-digital social game with tokens/marbles/guesses

+- **Lecture 1.2**: Intro to digital machines and evolution of computers.
+Basic overview of how computers work.
+Computer input and output

 ### Week 2: Origins (1940s–1960s)
 - **Lecture 2.1**: Analog and Early Digital Games – *Tennis for Two*, *Spacewar!*